CherylJosie/Covid-19/README.md

 I am using LibreOffice from the Ubuntu 18.04 Linux distribution.
 Sometimes the charts stop updating after changes to the spreadsheet.
 When that happens, save your work and restart the software.
 It's buggy.

-Future project might be to adapt a copy of this spreadsheet to the US time series that were recently published by Johns Hopkins, but I don't see the point at this time unless someone is trying to decide whether to travel inside the US, and I'm not.
+Future project might be to adapt a copy of this spreadsheet to the US time series that were recently published by Johns Hopkins, but I don't see the point at this time unless someone is trying to decide whether to travel toa particular region inside the US, and I'm not.

 Cheryl